walizw/PubHub/README.md

-# BasicPub
+# PubHub

-Pub is a simple ActivityPub server.
-It is meant to be used as a starting point for other projects.
+🍄 PubHub is a simple ActivityPub server.
+It is meant to be used as a starting point for other projects or a complete backend for your decentralised application. 🌸

 ## Quickstart